Wireguard HAProxy Gateway

 listen https bind *:443 mode tcp server default 10.1.10.2:443 send-proxy

 Once this is added, restart HAProxy, and you’re done.
-Open the remote IP on on the port you set it to listen on, and watch as you see a request from the client be responded to.
+Open the remote IP on the port you set it to listen on, and watch as you see a request from the client be responded to.
 And because this is in TCP mode, this traffic can be anything (TCP based, obviously).
-Need something secure, setup an SSL cert with NGINX, and that’ll work with no further configuration
+Need something secure, set up an SSL cert with NGINX, and that’ll work with no further configuration.

 An unfortunate downside with this approach is that because HAProxy proxies the packets, downstream clients see the IP of the VPS rather than of the end user.
 The solution to this in HTTP world is